 (a) The selection of investments in the Funds should be made in the context of the total portfolio, with a reasonable expectation of a fair return or capital appreciation;

 b) The investment objectives can best be achieved by investing in a diverse mix of asset classes, economic sectors and geographic markets with varied investment characteristics which will be determined by the Board with advice from the Investment Advisory Committee (“IAC”);

 (c) The Vice-President Finance and Administration (“VPFA”) will appoint and use external professional investment management for all equity and fixed income investments with the expectation that professional management can add value, relative to a static benchmark portfolio, through opportunistic security selection;

 d) Multiple fund managers may be selected to ensure investment style diversification.
 The advantage of retaining multiple investment managers will be balanced with the disadvantage of over-diversification and excessive investment management and administrative costs;

 (e) No entity, including the investment managers, the custodian, or a representative of the University, may lend, pledge, or otherwise encumber any of the Funds’ assets, except through a Securities Loan or University-related Business Entity Loan Agreement approved by the VPFA.

 6.1 Governance Structure

 6.1.1 The governance structure established for the investment of the Funds is designed to ensure that the investments are managed prudently, appropriately and in compliance with the applicable legislation and this IG Policy.
 The principal levels of responsibility are described in this section.

 6.1.2 The Board has ultimate authority and fiduciary responsibility for the administration of the investment of the Funds and will make investment policy decisions which most significantly impact the Funds’ investment risk and return objectives based on recommendations from the IAC and the VPFA.

-6.1.3 The Board on the recommendation of the President, will appoint members to the IAC, pursuant to paragraph 27(2)(c) of the University Act, to act in an investment advisory role to the Board (see Appendix A for terms of reference).
+6.1.3 The Board on the recommendation of the President, will appoint members to the IAC, pursuant to section 27(2)(c) of the University Act, to act in an investment advisory role to the Board (see Appendix A for terms of reference).